Skip to main content

 • Separates data fetching logic from UI components

 Why separate?
-Keeps components focused on rendering, makes it easy to add caching or error retry logic later.
+Keeps components focused on rendering and keeps backend communication in one place.
 See the implementation: auth.ts in example repo

 Purpose: Coordinate parallel data fetching and handle loading states.
 Key file: src/App.tsx Key pattern: React 19’s use() hook with Suspense for async data